ministryofjustice/court-case-service/helm_deploy/court-case-service/README.md

 # Scheduled RDS Snapshots

-This folder contains the following kubernetes config:
+The `./templates` folder contains the following kubernetes config:

-- `01-configmap-db-snapshot-script.yaml` Defines the bash script used to perform the rds snapshots, and clean up of older ones
+- `configmap-db-snapshot-script.yaml` Defines the bash script used to perform the rds snapshots, and clean up of older ones
-- `02-cronjob.yaml` Defines the cronjob which launches the job on a scheduled basis (see cron value in this file)
+- `cronjob.yaml` Defines the cronjob which launches the job on a scheduled basis (see cron value in this file)
-- `03-prometheus-alert.yaml` Define alert which will tell us if the snapshot job failed, alert sent to `#probation_in_court_alerts`
+- `prometheus-alert.yaml` Define alert which will tell us if the snapshot job failed, alert sent to `#probation_in_court_alerts`

 Also: